microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 kubectl get storageclasses
 ```

-We need to update the RabbitMQ StatefulSet to use a PVC.
 Run the following command to get the YAML manifest for the RabbitMQ StatefulSet.

 ```bash
 kubectl get statefulset rabbitmq -o yaml > rabbitmq-statefulset.yaml